 Whatever it is, I know it’s a terrible feeling to be laying there defeated.

 So often, we think of getting knocked down as a failure.

 But that’s simply not true.

-The moment that defines us is not in the knocking down, but what happens while we are laying there on the ground.
+The moments that defines us are not the moments of being knocked down.
+The moments that define us are what happens while we are laying there on the ground.

 Because it’s so easy to be consumed by failure and doubt and start believing lies.